Shalin Says...

 Once Solr 1.4 is released, there are a slew of features targeted for Solr 1.5, including:

-• Integration with Solr Cell to import binary and/or structured documents such as Office, Word, PDF and other proprietary formats
+-threaded indexing - Integration with Solr Cell to import binary and/or structured documents such as Office, Word, PDF and other proprietary formats

-• DataImportHandler as an API which can be used for creating Lucene indexes (independent of Solr) and as a companion to Solrj (for true push support).
-It will also be possible to extend it for other document oriented, de-normalized data stores such as CouchDB.
+DataImportHandler as an API which can be used for creating Lucene indexes (independent of Solr) and as a companion to Solrj (for true push support).
+It will also be possible to extend it for other document oriented, de-normalized data stores such as CouchDB. - Support for reading Gzipped files

-• Support for scheduling imports
+- Support for scheduling imports

-• Support for Callable statements (stored procedures)
+- Support for Callable statements (stored procedures)

 About Me

-Committer on Apache Solr.
+- Committer on Apache Solr.
 Principal Software Engineer at AOL.